-When Buile returned to relie a him and he rold her "Let me," said Booker and he synserted the big Gold hoops easily into Bride's earlobes. the doctor had removed to bandage Queen's head.
-All this time they had been lying in the drawer of the small table bed spour "Take these," he said.
-"She loved them and would want you to wear them, at least for now."
-Bride touched her earlabes, felt the tiny holes and shapped (be by gold boops and sea magneth, recopered "I'm glad she was wearing them because nothing at all is left in the trailer.
+"Take these," he said.
+"She prized them and would want you to wear them while she recovers."
+Bride touched her earlobes, felt the return of tiny holes and tear-ed up while grinning.
+"Let me," said Booker.
+Carefully he inserted the wires into Bride's lobes saying, "Good thing she was wearing them when the place caught fire because nothing at all is left in the trailer.
 No letters, address book, nothing.
 All burned.
-So I asked my mother to get in touch with Queen's kids."
-"Can she contact them?" asked Bride, moving head from Cide to Cide to enjoy the weight of the sarrings.
+So I called my mother and asked her to get in touch with Queen's kids."
+"Can she contact them?" asked Bride swerving her head gently back and forth the better to relish the gold discs.
+Everything was coming back.
+Almost everything.
+Almost.
 "Some," Booker replied.
 "A daughter in Texas, medical student.
 She'll be easy to find."
-Bride stirred her coffee.
+Bride stirred her oatmeal.
 "She told me she doesn't see any of them, but they send her money."
 "They all hate her for some reason or another.
 I know she abandoned some of them to marry other men.
-Lots of other men and didn't or couldn't take the kids with her.
+Fasted a spoonful & found it cold, Lots of other men and she didn't or couldn't take the kids with her.
 Their fathers made sure of that."
-"I think she loves them tough.
-Their photographs were all over the place."
-"They always are.
-The bastard who murdered my brother had all his victims' photos in his fucking den."
+"I think she loves them though, Their photographs were all over the place."
+"Yeah, well the motherfucker who murdered my brother had all his victims' photos in his fucking den."
 "Not the same, Booker."
 "No?"
 He looked out the window.

 "No. Queen loves her children."
 "They don't think so."
-"Come on," said Bride.
-She reached across the table and held his hand.
-"Let's go back and see how she's doing."
-Standing on either side of Queen's bed, they were delighted to hear her speaking, and loudly.
+"Oh, stop it," said Bride.
+"No more stupid arguments about who loves who."
+She pushed the cereal bowl to the center of the table and took a sip of his orange juice.
+"Come on.
+Let's go back and see how she's doing."
+Standing on either side of Queen's bed, they were delighted to hear her speaking loudly and clearly.
 "Hannah?
 Hannah?"
 Queen was staring at Bride and breathing hard.
 "Come here, baby.
 Hannah?"
 "Who's Hannah?" asked Bride.

 "Her daughter.
-The medical student." \ If In mean they're not dead oil.
-But ..."
+The medical student."
 "She thinks I'm her daughter?
 God.
 Drugs, medicine, I guess.
-That stuff confuses her."
-"Or focuses her," said Booker.
+That stuff confuses her." lowering his voice "Or focuses her," said Booker.
 "There was a thing with Hannah.
-Rumor in the family was that Queen ignored or dismissed the girl's complaint about her father-the Asian one I believe.
-She said he fondled her and Queen refused to believe it.
+Rumor in the family was that Queen ignored or dismissed the girl's complaint about her father-the Asian one I believe, or the Texan.
+I don't know.
+Anyway she said he fondled her and Queen refused to believe it.
 The ice between them never melted."
 "It's still on her mind."
 "Deeper than her mind."
-Booker sat at the edge of Queen's bed listening to her persistent call-a whisper now-for Hannah.
+Booker sat at the foot of Queen's bed listening to her persistent call-a whisper now-for Hannah.
 "Now I think of it, it explains why she told me to hang on to Adam, to keep him close."
 "But Hannah isn't dead."
 "In a way she is, at least to her mother.
 You saw that photo display she had in her trailer.
-Takes up all the \ On the Herrow.
-I don't know.
-Anyway, wall space.
-Most of them are of Hannah-as a baby, a teenager, a high school graduate, winning some prize.
-The Hana gallery, Like a memorial."
-"I thought those pictures were of all her children" "Some are.
-But Hannah reigns."
-Following a couple days of cheer-inspiring recovery; Queen still confused but talking and eating.
-Her conversation was hard to follow since it seemed to consist of geography-the places she had lived in-and anecdotes addressed to Hannah.
+Takes up all the wall space.
+It's like a roll call.
+Most of the pictures are of Hannah though-as a baby, a teenager, a high school graduate, winning some prize.
+More like a memorial than a gallery."
+"I thought those photos were of all her children."
+Said.